ionos-deploy-now/gridsome-starter-scroll/README.md

 To install this theme manually you need to:

-1. Clone the repository
-2. Install the dependencies

-To clone the repository simply run:
+1. Clone this repository by simply run:

 ```bash
 git clone https://github.com/ionos-deploy-now/gridsome-starter-scroll
 ```

-After cloning the project, change to the project you just created.
+1. Install dependencies

+Change your dir:

 ```bash
 cd gridsome-starter-scroll
 ```

-Now you only need to install the dependencies.

-Using yarn
+Now, install all project dependencies using `yarn`:

 ```bash
 yarn install
 ```

-After all dependencies are installed you can run `yarn develop` to start the development server!
+After all dependencies are installed you can run `yarn develop` to start the development server.

-## Configuring Environmental Variables
+## Configuring environmental variables

-This boilerplate helps to configure important data using `.env`.
-All you need to do is just copy `.env.example` to `.env` and fill the data for following variables
+You can easily individualize this template by setting your own environmental variables.
+Just rename `.env.example` to `.env` and fill out the data for following variables:

 ```dotenv
 SITE_NAME=